Conflux-Chain/CIPs/CIPs/cip-16.md

 Since Ethereum kill all the contract (removing their code from word-state) at the end of transaction execution, it is a good idea to put all the logic about killing contract at this place, like recycling storage, refunding collaterals and sponsor balance to the same place as removing code.
 And thus, the collateral mechanism doesn't need to deal with the killing command as a special case.

+Since Conflux does not trigger exception in `SUICIDE (0xff)` operation due to collateral, it also stops trigger exception in `SUICIDE (0xff)` operation due to invalid refunding address.
+So the `SUICIDE (0xff)` operation will not generate exception now.
+Instead, in case a contract is refunded to an invalid address, the balance for killed contract will be burnt.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platforms ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->